topcat101/topcat101/README.md

 # About-Me
 Hello, my name is Thomas!
-Welcome to my github profile, where I will be sharing all of the projects I have been working on over the last few years.
-Including the tech stacks I have touched upon with my experience.
+Welcome to my github profile, where I will be sharing all of the projects I have been working on over my time.

 ## Color Reference